Quick Answer

 That is enough to start.
 Make that weapon the center of the build, then fill the other two slots with the safest roles you can support right now.

-Should I chase the highest-damage build from Japanese rankings immediately?
+Should I chase the highest-damage build immediately?